gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 An initiator of an SCTP association may want to offer multiple different security solutions in addition to DTLS 1.3 chunks for the SCTP association.
-This can be done but need to consider the down grade attack risks (see {{Downgrade-Attacks}}).
+This can be done but need to consider the downgrade attack risks (see {{Downgrade-Attacks}}).

 The initiator MAY include in its INIT additional security solutions